le-big-mac/Conditional_Diffusion_MNIST/README.md

-# Variational continual learning for diffusion model.
+# Variational continual learning for diffusion models.

 A codespace for training diffusion models with [variational continual learning](https://arxiv.org/abs/1710.10628), to see if it can mitigate catastrophic forgetting.